Arthur Beecher Carles: Career

+He returned to Philadelphia in 1910.
 In March 1910 his work was included in the “Younger American Painters” show held at Alfred Stieglitz’s New York City gallery, 291.
 Stieglitz gave Carles his first one-man show at 291 in January 1912.
+He also had one-man shows at the Art Institute of Chicago, the Cosmopolitan Club of Philadelphia, and the Philadelphia Museum of Art.